Disappearance of Beverly Potts: Aftermath

-The enduring mystery of Potts' disappearance, the exhaustive —yet ultimately unsuccessful —nationwide investigation to locate the child and determine the actual motive behind her abduction has captured the imagination of the press and public alike in and around Cleveland for decades.
-According to some accounts, Potts' disappearance increased parents' wariness as to their own children's safety and many children raised in and around the city were heavily chaperoned for many years following the incident.
-The case remains one of Cleveland's most infamous missing persons cases, with information still sought by investigators, and a Crime Stoppers reward of $15,000 remaining active.
+The disappearance of Beverly Potts remains one of Cleveland's most infamous missing persons cases, with information still sought by investigators, and a Crime Stoppers reward of $15,000 remaining active.

 Potts' sister relocated to another city in 1952; she later married and bore three children.
 Her mother, Elizabeth, died of liver disease on May 11, 1956, at age 56.
 Shortly after Elizabeth's death her husband, Robert, remarked to the media his wife's health had been "going downhill ever since Beverly disappeared."
 Robert continued to live alone at Linnet Avenue for several years; he died alone of heart failure on February 11, 1970.
 His body was found slumped upon a couch in the living room with the television switched on.
 He and his wife are interred in West Park Cemetery in Cuyahoga County, Ohio.

 "I still think of her as ten years old ... she's still a little girl.
 It's hard for me to visualize how she would look today."

 — Anita Potts Georges, reflecting on her memories of her sister.
 November 2003.

 In 1991, Potts' sister, Anita, unveiled a memorial stone to her sister directly alongside the graves of her parents.
-At the unveiling, Anita declared that if her sister's remains were ever discovered and identified, she should be laid to rest beneath this memorial stone, alongside her parents.
+At the unveiling, Anita declared that if her sister's remains were ever discovered, she should be laid to rest beneath this memorial stone, alongside her parents.
 This marker is inscribed with the words: "In Memory of Beverly Rose Potts."

 Anita Potts Georges continued to search for her only sister until her own death in 2006.
 She seldom discussed her sister's disappearance in much detail.
 However, the effect of her sister's abduction greatly impacted her own parenting.
 According to her daughter, Megan Roberts (b.
 1964), the event "absolutely affected her parenting.
 She was strict, and always wanted to know where we were, who we were with ... but she very seldom spoke of Beverly other than to tell us she had a sister that disappeared.
 She would say it was just too painful to talk about ... it was very emotional for her."